Greatland Roofing fire burning safety tips:

 The potential flow of toxic gases to the indoors originates from soot, the reverse air flow and production of dangerous carbon monoxide.
 The problem lies with chimney connector systems which are subject to deterioration due to weather conditions, animal invasions, rust, and the accumulation of soot and debris.
 Regular care and maintenance is required to ensure safety and optimal functioning.
 Neglect can cause problems that range from blockages that re-direct toxic fumes indoors, to chimney fires and an overall deterioration of the flue.

 Odorless and toxic gases like carbon monoxide are often termed ‘silent killers’ and pose a real threat.
 Government sanctioned agencies including the U.S Environmental Protection Agency and other recognized environmental organizations, strongly urge homeowners and industrial managers to have their chimneys inspected and cleaned regularly.

-For more information about chimney safety and maintenance in the Big Lake region, contact our experts at (907) 376-8468
+For more information about chimney safety and maintenance in the Houston region, contact our experts at (907) 376-8468